 Tillandsia Studies (2016)

-From a body of work that has developed after the Spanish neuroscientist’s Santiago Ramon y Cajal’s early drawings and speculations of neurons and networks of the human brain.
+A body of work that is inspired by the Spanish neuroscientist’s Santiago Ramon y Cajal’s early drawings and speculations of neurons and networks in the human brain.